arangodb/kube-arangodb/docs/user/custom_resource.md

 ### `spec.mode: string`

-This setting specifies the type of cluster you want to create.
+This setting specifies the type of deployment you want to create.
 Possible values are:

 - `cluster` (default) Full cluster.
 Defaults to 3 agents, 3 dbservers & 3 coordinators.
 - `resilientsingle` Resilient single pair.
 Defaults to 3 agents and 2 single servers.
 - `single` Single server only (note this does not provide high availability or reliability).

-This setting cannot be changed after the cluster has been created.
+This setting cannot be changed after the deployment has been created.

 ### `spec.environment: string`

-This setting specifies the type of environment in which the cluster is created.
+This setting specifies the type of environment in which the deployment is created.
 Possible values are:

-- `development` (default) This value optimizes the cluster for development use.
-It is possible to run a cluster on a small number of nodes (e.g. minikube).
+- `development` (default) This value optimizes the deployment for development use.
+It is possible to run a deployment on a small number of nodes (e.g. minikube).
-- `production` This value optimizes the cluster for production use.
+- `production` This value optimizes the deployment for production use.
   It puts required affinity constraints on all pods to avoid agents & dbservers from running on the same machine.